Fuse logo

 Author: Ian Jeffreys

-Ian is a prolific coach, author and educator who consults extensively with several professional sports organisations.
-He is also on the Board of Directors of the NSCA.
-He is Editor of the UKSCA Journal, Professional Strength and Conditioning and on the Editorial Board for the NSCA's Strength and Conditioning Journal, and the Journal of Australian Strength and Conditioning.
+Ian is a prolific coach, author and educator who consults extensively with several international sports organisations.
+He is President of the NSCA, Editor of the UKSCA's journal, Professional Strength and Conditioning, and is also on the Editorial Board for the NSCA's Strength and Conditioning Journal, and the Journal of Australian Strength and Conditioning.

 Additional resources